 - 4.3.1.1 Metal targets and no-shoots which can accidentally turn edge-on or sideways when hit are expressly prohibited.
-Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, being hit solely by a shotgun wad etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 [H] Scoring metal targets must be shot and fall or overturn to score. - [R-S] Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score.
+Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, being hit solely by a shotgun wad etc.), will be treated as range equipment failure (see Rule 4.6 7.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score.